 - Type 3 variables check the stability of your measures on key outcomes.
 They should include key outcomes, stratification variables, and other variables that are integral to understanding the intervention.
 These may or may not change over time.
 Examples of variables to include are income, consumption, quantities of inputs or goods, labor supply, or plot size, plot yield, etc.

 Once you have your list of back-check questions, follow standard survey procedures and have your back-check team administer it.
 This team should not be the same team conducting the original survey; you may have to hire and train additional staff.
 As such, back-checking surveys can carry a high cost.
 One money-saving alternative can be to record telephone numbers of respondents so that surveyors can call respondents instead of traveling to their locations.
+See more on phone survey logistics in Survey Logistics, J-PAL South Asia’s transitioning to CATI checklist, and the “Best practices for WFH-CATI data quality” section below.
 At the very least, the enumerator conducting the back-check should not be the same enumerator who conducted the original interview.

 After the back-check surveys are complete, compare the responses in the original survey to the responses in the back-check survey.
 This can be done through a custom do-file (J-PAL staff and affiliates: see J-PAL’s template) or tools like IPA’s user-written commands.
 Responses that vary significantly between the two surveys (as defined above) should be flagged as an error.
 SurveyCTO has tools for conducting back-checks within the Monitor tab.